Baked to Perfection: Creating an Inbound Marketing Strategy From Scratch

 The team doesn’t brainstorm and decide: “Hey; we should post a video about USB-C today!”
 No.

 Everything is well-planned.
-Each post fits into a strategy with precise steps.
+Each post fits into an inbound marketing strategy with precise steps.

 When you promote a business, you try to attract customers and make them happy.